MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental-overview.md

 ## Warning on invalid \#\#

-When the **##** operator does not result in a single valid preprocessing token, the behavior is undefined.
+When the [token-pasting operator (##)](token-pasting-operator-hash-hash.md) does not result in a single valid preprocessing token, the behavior is undefined.
 The traditional preprocessor will silently fail to combine the tokens.
 The new preprocessor will match the behavior of most other compilers and emit a diagnostic.

 ```cpp
 // The ## is unnecessary and does not result in a single preprocessing token.